zaycev/bevy-magic-light-2d/README.md

 ```

 - WASD to control camera.
-- LMC to place a light source.
+- SHIFT+LMC to place a light source.
 - RMC to change color of light source.

 ## TODOs